 2. What Happens if the Credit Union Refuses to Pay the Item?
 If you overdraw your account, we may return the item unpaid, commonly known as a return for "non-sufficient funds" or "NSF".
-It is important to understand that the Credit Union has no control over how many times an intended payee will resubmit an item to us for payment.
-When we return an item unpaid, we will assess you a fee each time the item is presented to us for payment.
-There is no limit on the number of Returned Item (Non-Sufficient Funds) Fees we may assess against your account.
+There is no limit on the number of Returned Item (Non-Sufficient Funds) Fees we may assess against your account, however you will not be charged multiple representment fees for the same item.
 NSF items are described in more detail in Section D.